0somesh/Coin-Machine/README.md

 #
-This is a lottery machine program made in python
+This is a lottery machine program made in python.